-Best Use: Hiking, climbing, hunting, biking, geocache hunting, fishing, and more!
+Best use: Hiking, climbing, hunting, biking, geocache hunting, fishing

 Sometimes it can be hard to find a product that directly suits your needs and requirements.
-Garmin have directly taken this into consideration while they were designing the Garmin eTrex Touch 35.
+Garmin has directly considered this while they were designing the Garmin eTrex Touch 35 GPS.

 They developed a special set of activity profiles, all of which feature a variety of features.
 These include everything from hiking, to climbing, to fishing!
 This means that you can tailor the device to your own needs.
 You can pick the profile that directly suits you.

 A lot of customers praise this device for having an impressive battery life, and it is known to last a lot longer than other GPS devices on the market.
 So, if you are seeking a handheld GPS that can handle multi discipline adventures with ease, then this product could be ideal for you.

 The downside you’ll want to be aware of lies in its relatively small screen.
 Its touch screen is pretty reactive, but you’ll have to really focus on it in order to figure out where you are currently.
 Also, it is rather difficult to adjust to the app’s user interface.